 Hello Lincoln Theatre Members and Friends,

-SKAGIT COUNTY IS IN PHASE TWO!
+SKAGIT COUNTY IS IN PHASE TWO MODIFIED!
 WHAT DOES THAT MEAN FOR THE LINCOLN?
-IT MEANS WE ARE THAT MUCH CLOSER TO PHASE 3 WHEN WE CAN REOPEN TO LIMITED CAPACITY!
+IT MEANS WE CAN REOPEN TO LIMITED CAPACITY!

 Based on mandates from Governor Inslee, and recommendations from the Skagit County Health Department, and our concern for the Health and Safety of our patrons, staff, volunteers, and our community as a whole at this time we are cancelling or rescheduling all live events through the end of the year.
-Films will continue when we reach Phase 3.
-Latest changes include the rescheduling of the FULL DRAW FILM FESTIVAL to 2021, ENORMOUS: THE GORGE STORY to Septmeber 30, FINDING HOME to 2021.
-News on the rescheduling of MARTY STUART and the CHARLIE HUNTER/LUCY WOODWARD TRIO will follow as soon as confirmed and we are currently talking with MAGICAL STRINGS about making the annual CELTIC YULETIDE CONCERT a virtual event this year..
+Films will begin on October 25 to limited capacity.
+Latest changes include the rescheduling of the FULL DRAW FILM FESTIVAL to 2021, ENORMOUS: THE GORGE STORY to 2021, FINDING HOME to 2021.
+Other rescheduled shows: MARTY STUART (2021), the CHARLIE HUNTER/LUCY WOODWARD TRIO (2021) and GOOD LOVELIES (2022).
+We are currently talking with MAGICAL STRINGS about making the annual CELTIC YULETIDE CONCERT a virtual event this year..
 All tickets purchased for the original show dates will be honored for the new dates.
-SKAGIT THEATRE CAMP has been revamped to a free virtual camp this year.
-We are very sad to say that our 18th annual BREWFEST ON THE SKAGIT fundraiser has been cancelled but are looking forward to a reinvented BREWFEST AROUND THE SKAGIT at local breweries August 3 - 8.
-TRIVIA NIGHT has been rescheduled as a Virtual Event on September 11.
+SKAGIT THEATRE CAMP was revamped as a free virtual camp this year.
+Our18th annual BREWFEST ON THE SKAGIT fundraiser has been reinvented as BREWFEST AROUND THE SKAGIT at local breweries August 3 - 8.
+TRIVIA NIGHT has been rescheduled as a Virtual Event, date TBD.

 The Lincoln Theatre Center Foundation is facing a major financial loss as a result of COVID-19 related postponements and cancellations that could go on for months, and WE NEED YOUR HELP.
 Please think of your current situation and family first, but if you are able, please consider a tax-deductible gift to help support our mission through these challenging times.
 The CARES act provides new incentives for charitable giving.
 The law includes an above-the-line charitable deduction of up to $300 per taxpayer for Eligible Individuals that do Not Itemize.
 The above-the-line deduction will give nonprofit supporters who normally do not receive tax benefits, incentive to make gifts to their favorite causes this year.
 For itemizers: 100% of AGI Limit for Cash Contributions to Public and Private Charities!
 This provision is huge for charitable giving.
 This year, taxpayers may deduct gifts of cash regardless of whether given to a public charity or private foundation and deduct them up to their contribution base --100% of their adjusted gross income (AGI).
 Gifts of cash made to public charities are normally limited to 60% of AGI.